mercadolibre/chico/README.md

 # Chico UI - Get things done, quickly.

-Chico UI is a free and open source collection of easy-to-use web tools for designers and developers.
+Chico UI is a free and open source collection of easy-to-use web components for designers and developers.

 ## Features

-- UI Widgets
+- UI Components
 - Grids

 ## Get in touch